mobiusml/hqq/Readme.md

 ```

 ### Peft Training
-You can use HQQ for lora training as follows:
+You can use HQQ for LoRA training as follows:
 ```Python
 #First, quantize/load a quantized HQQ model the
 from hqq.core.peft import PeftUtils